 Available upon request

-When a middle-aged project manager loses everything in a divorce, he is forced to move in with three carefree millennials who help reboot his regimented life.
+When a middle-aged project manager loses everything in a divorce, he is forced to move in with four millennials who help reboot his regimented life.

 A half-hour, single-cam, coming-of-middle-age comedy with the family dynamics of Divorce (HBO) and the humor of Working Moms (CBS/Netflix).

 Coincidence turns to creepy when a woman from Castle’s past is murdered using the same method in his latest novel – which hasn’t been published!